-A handheld device consisting of a battery attached to a Cartridge filled with cannabis Concentrate.
-With a Vape Pen, Concentrates are heated, not burned.
-Instead of smoke, the output is vapor.
-Because of the lack of smoke and handheld convenience from Vape Pens, some cannabis users prefer vaping over smoking.
+A weed vape pen is a handheld device consisting of a battery attached to a cartridge filled with cannabis concentrate.
+Vape pens vaporize rather than burn cannabis, resulting in vapor instead of smoke.
+Because of the lack of smoke and the handheld convenience of vape pens, some cannabis consumers prefer vaping over smoking.

-Vaping has a long history: Ancient Egyptians used hot stones to inhale vapors emanating from heated herbs, and the “shisha,” more commonly known these days as a hookah, was introduced to India thousands of years ago.
+Vaping may seem new but it has a long history.
+Ancient Egyptians used hot stones to inhale vapors emanating from heated herbs, and the shisha, more commonly known these days as a hookah or water pipe, was introduced to India thousands of years ago.

 Advantages of using vape pens

 Vape pens have some advantages over smoking cannabis flower, especially for new consumers.

 - They're convenient.
 Cartridges are small, transportable, and pre-filled with distillate or concentrate.
 Carrying several of them is much easier than carrying several kinds of flower, and swapping them into and out of the pen is simple.